 Award winners will be selected based on the novelty, creativity, technical sophistication, and transformative potential of the technology to impact cancer immunotherapy research around the world.
 The ultimate aim of this program is to advance technologies that can speed up the entire field’s efforts in addressing one of the most defining challenges of our time—developing immunotherapies that are effective for all cancer patients.

-The most competitive applicants will address focus areas where disruptive technological innovation stands to benefit the field and cancer patients most, and that will ultimately lead to effective next generation personalized cancer immunotherapies.
+The most competitive applicants will address areas where technological innovation stands to benefit the field and cancer patients most, and that will ultimately lead to effective next generation personalized cancer immunotherapies.
 These technologies may include but are not limited to:

 - New bioinformatics methods or technologies that speed collection and analysis of large sets of patient-derived biological data

-- Artificial platforms such as computer simulations for modeling biological systems and responses to immunotherapy
+- Computer simulations for modeling biological systems and responses to immunotherapy

 - Tools and methods that improve profiling of tumors to inform therapeutic strategies

 - Real-time visualizations of molecular and cellular activity to improve tracking of responses to immunotherapy

 - In vitro tissue culture systems that recapitulate the interactions between primary tumor cells and the immune system